mars0i/popco2/src/popco/nn/acme.md

        it can occur that there are multiple instances of competition in this sense, creating a weight whose value is farther from zero.

-The function `make-acme-nn-strus` wraps up all of these steps, returning the result in a Clojure map with three elements:
+The function `make-analogy-net` wraps up all of these steps, returning the result in a Clojure AnalogyNet record (defined in nn/core.clj`) with these elements:

+* The two `clojure.core.matrix`s described above.

 * A standard Clojure vector of maps, each containing information about the two LOT elements that are paired in an ACME map node.
 These maps